How to apply and other common questions

 Where can I get information if we missed the Information Session?

-All links will be posted to the Sophomore and Junior Service and Justice Google Classroom page.
+All links will be posted to the Sophomore and Junior Service and Justice Google Classroom page and on the Immersion tab on the website.
 Please review them with your student there.